input-output-hk/adrestia/docs/code/Adrestia-Architecture.md

 ## Cardano Network Protocol

-An implementation of the protocol is [here][ouroboros-network] and is realized through [cardano-node][cardano-node], deployed as core and relay nodes to form the Cardano network.
+An implementation of the protocol is [here][ouroboros-network] and is realized through [cardano-node][], deployed as core and relay nodes to form the Cardano network.

 [ouroboros-network]: https://github.com/input-output-hk/ouroboros-network
 [cardano-node]: https://github.com/input-output-hk/cardano-node